 5 star teams

-But if you really want ridiculous quality, head to Paris Saint-Germain.
+If you want ridiculous quality for your FIFA 22 usage, head to Paris Saint-Germain.

 PSG had a busy summer and it has made them arguably the best real team in FIFA this year.
 This section really writes itself, as wherever you look there are stars and positives, ways to simply beat your opponent into submission.
 The defence, boosted by Sergio Ramos, looks unbeatable even with the slightly weaker full-backs.
 The midfield will be marshalled by Idrissa Gana Gueye and his 83 Defending, perhaps an unfair rating given how good he is, while Verratti and Georginio Wijnaldum provide the passing strength.

 But let’s get onto the massive elephant in the room: that attack.
 It was frightening enough last year with Kylian Mbappe and Neymar, both boasting five-star Skill Moves while the latter also has five-star Weak Foot.
 As mentioned, Mbappe is a ridiculous player and everyone has to play with him at some point this FIFA, while Neymar isn’t too shabby himself, joining the Frenchman with a 91 rating, 80+ Shooting, 90+ Pace and 90+ Dribbling.
 Then there’s the small matter of Lionel Messi on the right wing, the highest-rated player on FIFA 22.
 His Pace may be 85, but he boasts 92 Shooting, 91 Passing and 95 Dribbling and is another player, like Mbappe, that you just have to use.
 This team is a cheat code.
 But there’s one better.

 Remember when FIFAs used to have the Classic XI tucked away in the Rest of World?
 Well, it’s back, with a new name and is immediately available to use on FIFA 22!